 We begin our exciting learning journey in Year 2 with the topic Pole to Pole.
-We read books called ‘Solo, ‘Rainbow Bear’ and ‘Imi’.
-We look at the different Poles from and investigate what can be found in each one and how they are different!
-We use our historical skills to investigate Shakletons great expedition.
-We use our DT creative sewing skills to design and make our own gloves for our very own Anatartic expidition!
+We read books called ‘Lost and Found’, ‘Rainbow Bear’ and ‘Immi’.
+All of these books are set in the iciest parts of the world such as Antarctica and the Arctic.
+We look at the North and South pole and investigate what can be found in these freezing cold parts of the world.
+We use our historical skills to investigate Ernest Shackleton’s great expedition to the Antarctic.

-During the Spring term We start our topic with a ‘Roar and a Growl’ bu exploring the Kenya plaines.
-We investigate the African landscape and cmapre it to pur own and look atthe animals found in Africa.
+In the Summer term we start our topic ‘Out of Africa’ by looking at the book ‘Rumble in the Jungle’ which explores the animals of Africa through rhyme!
+We will also investigate what it would be like to live in Africa through the book ‘For You Are a Kenyan Child’ this will help us to explore the African landscape and compare it to our own including looking at the animals found in England and Africa.
 We develop our art skills whilst using printing techniques to create animal patterns and tribal masks.
-We will also try our hands at cooking Bannana fritters!.
-Using all of our English skills we become authors and write stories, diaries, letters, poems and posters.
-We then invite our parents in to finish our topic by sharing an African tribal dance!!!!
+We will also try a bit of African drumming!
+Using all of our English skills we become authors by writing stories, diaries, letters, poems and posters.
+We then invite our parents in to finish our topic by sharing an African tribal dance, art and drumming